-Difference Between Servo Motor and Stepper Motor
+Servo Motor vs. Stepper Motor in Performance & Control

 Introduction of servo motor and stepper motor

 As an open-loop control system, the stepper motor is essentially related to modern digital control technology.
-In domestic digital control systems, stepper motors are widely used.
+In digital control systems, stepper motors are widely used.
 With the advent of all-digital AC servo systems, AC servo motors are increasingly used in digital control systems.
 In order to adapt to the development trend of digital control, most of the motion control systems use stepper motors or all-digital AC servo motors as executive motors.
 Although the two are similar in control mode (pulse train and direction signal), there are big differences in performance and applications.
 The following is a comparison of the performance of the two.

+Servo motor refers to the engine that controls the operation of mechanical components in the servo system, and is an indirect speed change device that supplements the motor.
 The servo motor can make the speed and position control accuracy become very accurate, and can convert the voltage signal into torque and speed to drive the control object.
 The speed of the servo motor rotor is controlled by the input signal and can react quickly.
 In automatic control systems, servo motors can be used as actuators.
 Servo motor has the characteristics of small electromechanical time constant and high linearity, and it can convert the received electrical signal into angular displacement or angular velocity output on the motor shaft.
 It can be divided into two categories: DC and AC servo motors.
 Its main feature is that there is no autorotation when the signal voltage is zero, and the speed decreases at a uniform speed with the increase of torque.